davWK/GCP-PCA-Notes/README.md

 - Cloud workflow orchestrate API driven job or task, and Cloud Scheduler is for cron job.

 ## BeyondCorp
-- BeyondCorp, something like ISE work for GCP, on-prem, and other cloud, use a proxy coupled with IAP to grant access to user based on Device, Identity, and other.
+- BeyondCorp, something like ISE (in terms of visibility) work for GCP, on-prem, and other cloud, use a proxy coupled with IAP to grant access to user based on Device, Identity, and other.

 ## API
 - In terms of API, Cloud Endpoint is good for modern apps, and APIgee for legacy and API monetization.